iNavFlight/inav/docs/PID tuning.md

 ### RC Rate

-An overall multiplier on the RC stick inputs for pitch, rol;, and yaw.
+An overall multiplier on the RC stick inputs for pitch, roll, and yaw.